rmcclosk/thesis/reference/README.md

-Reference material for software and libraries.
+Reference material for software, libraries, and specifications.